 - If your brother/sister is aggressive, it is my job to help, not yours.

 - You can help by playing and showing how to do things.

 - If your friends have questions, I can help you figure out what to say.

-Good books for middle childhood are All About My Brother, Can I Tell You About Asperger Syndrome, This is Asperger Syndrome, Can I Tell You About Autism, My Best Friend Will, and Everybody’s Different.
+Good books for middle childhood are Can I Tell You About Asperger Syndrome, This is Asperger Syndrome, Can I Tell You About Autism, and Everybody’s Different.

 The autism discussion should be an on-going one and not a one-time big discussion.
 Because of the 3 stages mentioned earlier, the sibling’s view of autism will be changing and new questions will emerge.
 I like these tips for autism discussions from the Siblings of Children with Autism: